IonicaBizau/node-ul/DOCUMENTATION.md

 - **Object** The merged objects.

 ### `clone(item)`
-Deep clone of the provided item.
+Creates a deep clone of the provided item.

 #### Params